-2"NOTTS&DERBYS
+2"NOTTS & DE RBYS

-KILLED IN FRANCE NOV.20.1917.
+KILLED IN FRANCE

-R·I·P.

-- 13. Memorial to Paul Sandford - A brass plaque In memory of a Lance Corporal who 13 died in the Afghanistan conflict in 2007.

-19. Lord Richard Byron's Monument
+NOV.20.1917.

+R-I-P.

-to the second Lord Byron, buried here in 1679.
-It records his service to the Royalist cause during the Civil War.
-He was the first Byron to be interred in the family vault.
-20. Sedilia right uses another medieval grave slab at the back; its decor 14.
-Lady Chapel Altar Rail Placed here in memory of Dr. Zachariah Green, one of a 14 family of herbalists, folk medics and formal medical practitioners who were highly regarded by the townsfolk.
+13. Memorial to Paul Sandford A brass plague In memory of a Lance Corporal who died in the Afghanistan conflict in 2007.
+13 (14 • Chancel 12 Ladv Chapel 11 (21) (21) (10)(26 (22 South Transept North Transept 8 Exit (Refreshments) 14.
+Lady Chapel Altar Rail t Mary Magdalene Placed here in memory of Dr. Zachariah Green, one of a 14 family of herbalists, folk medics and formal medical practitioners who were highly regarded by the townsfolk.

 You will find Dr Green's name carved along the top of the rail.
-15. The Diocesan Chair

-This is an original medieval feature and takes the form of 20 three seats set in the wall to the right of the altar.
-This is where the priest, deacon and sub-deacon would have sat when officiating at mass.
-The seat on the
+15. The Diocesan Chair St Mary Magdalene This fine wooden chair is used by 15 visiting dignitaries of the Diocese, including the archdeacon and bishop.
+The back of the chair is burnt and blackened: a relic of the 1972 fire.

-In the wall to the right of the Lady 16 Chapel altar is a small niche.
+t Mary Magdal In the wall to the right of the Lady 16 Chapel altar is a small niche.
 This is a medieval feature which once contained holy water.
 The back of the piscina is decorated with the base of an incised cross; it is a reused medieval grave slab, similar to others found in the church.